 THE FIRST SUPPER

-e each other for a year, and it’s like with family members – you see them after a long break and it’s like you spoke yesterday.
-It’s the blood connection – maybe we have the wind connection“.
-Annemarie Waagepetersen (16 years in the project, Danish) says there is “something very strange about time as if jumping and stopping – it feels like this work is going on without the time passing in between the meetings.”
+The first supper of each meeting, which brings all the Winds together, always makes everybody incredibly happy.
+Iza Jurkowska Vuorio called the feeling “extatic”.
+Everybody feels like we saw each other the day before.
+Guillermo Angelleli said: “We have this weird connection.
+We don’t email each other, we don’t see each other for a year, and it’s like with family members – you see them after a long break and it’s like you spoke yesterday.
+It’s the blood connection – maybe we have the wind connection”.
+Annemarie Waagepetersen says there is “something very strange about time as if jumping and stopping – it feels like this work is going on without the time passing in between the meetings.”

 THE SEAMSTRESS' THREAD

 “They think they have costumes and don’t even see that this skirt is pink instead of white, because the colour of the red belt ran in the laundry, she has gained weight and needs a whole new costume, that dress is stained, and that one – has a hole right on her buttocks!”, screams the frustrated Antonella Diana, a set designer at Teatret Om, now helping the Winds with the set, props, and costumes for several years.
 On top of all the ruined costumes she has to deal with, Antonella was provided with a sewing machine that was just as beautiful as it was broken…